 Here are three important tips/strategies on how to ensure that a virtual team is working in sync with local staff and moving in the right business direction:

 Micromanaging will not help to achieve these goals, which is why some managers avoid giving instructions with too many minute details.

 Based on personal experience, it’s better to provide detailed descriptions of tasks with examples of what the result should look like.
-Give the team the freedom to execute the tasks, rather than giving fewer instructions and having to deal with potential misunderstandings.
+Give the team the freedom to execute the tasks rather than to give fewer instructions and have to deal with potential misunderstandings.

 These work systems need to be both standardized to allow for maximum effectiveness and tailored to allow the necessary freedom to complete the task to the best of one’s ability.